MrChristianL-AAON/aaon-tools/README.md

 ## Purpose
 The following project houses the *AAON-Tools* internal application as a means for engineers and internal AAON users to interact with the Stratus unit manager Updater and Command projects

+## Initializing

+**Front End**
+To initialize the SvelteKit front end, use `npm run dev` in the front-end directory.
+This calls starts the UI on http://localhost:5173

+**Back End API**
+To intialize the FastAPI backend, run the ./start_venv.sh script, followed by the./run.sh script in the back-end directory.
+This activates the virtual environment and initializes the FastAPI backend using uvicorn on http://localhost:8000, respectively

 ### Stack
 1) SvelteKit 5
 2) Tailwind 4